How to Clip Wings

 Steps Three - Five: Make a clean cut.
 Make sure you do clipping as evenly as you can on both wings.
 Some people believe that clipping one wing is adequate but this is dangerous because the imbalance will make air-navigation harder and may lead to serious injuries!

 Debate and clarification regarding clipping

 Question: Aren't you supposed to leave the first two primary feather alone (not cut)?

-Answer: For larger birds, such as tiels, it is normally suggested that you do not cut the first two primary feather.
-This is because heavier birds need more of their primary feathers for take-off and if you make a clean cut (as demonstrated above) the bird may drop like a stone and not even be able to hoover.
+Answer: For larger birds, it is normally suggested that you do not cut the first two primary feather.
+This is because heavier birds need more of their primary feathers for take-off and if you make a clean cut (as demonstrated above) the bird may drop like a stone and not even be able to hover.
 For smaller birds, such as budgies, lovebirds, parrotlets, tiels, and finches, making a clean cut is ideal.
-If you do it properly (as mentioned above) they should not drop like a stone and be able to hoover.
+If you do it properly (as mentioned above) they should not drop like a stone and be able to hover.
 Remember that smaller birds can fly with less of their wings because of their light weight, so if you leave the first two primary feathers untouched, it defeats the purpose of clipping!
 Final note, it is generally not recommended that canaries be clipped because they are not hands-on type of birds and should be allowed full flight to fly around the cage.